canada-ca/digital-playbook-guide-numerique/fr/10-etre-bons-utilisateurs-donnees.md

 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
-- {: .dpgn-digital-architectural-keep-data-organized-1} Decouple Master Data from applications and host using the appropriate system of record.
+- {: .dpgn-digital-architectural-keep-data-organized-1} Decouple Master Data from applications and host within the appropriate system of record.
-- {: .dpgn-digital-architectural-keep-data-organized-2} Systems of record shall be authoritative central sources.
+- {: .dpgn-digital-architectural-keep-data-organized-2} Make systems of record authoritative central sources.
+{: .dpgn-digital-architectural}
-- {: .dpgn-digital-architectural-keep-data-organized-4} Data Resiliency shall be designed in accordance with GC policies and standards.
+- {: .dpgn-digital-architectural-keep-data-organized-4} Design data resiliency in accordance with GC policies and standards.
-- {: .dpgn-digital-architectural-keep-data-organized-5} Publish Master Data Management to appropriate stakeholders.
+- {: .dpgn-digital-architectural-keep-data-organized-5} Use Master Data Management to provide a single point of reference for appropriate stakeholders.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->